On Zionism II

 Safe to say, Rabbi Soloveitchik's comments about Ben Gurion are difficult to accept.
 And what about his thoughts on his uncle, the Brisker Rav.
 Again we return to Jeffrey Saks:

 The Brisker Rav said two things are certain.
-Zionism is idol worship and all Jews in Israel are entrapped by Zionism.
-R. Joseph Soloveitchik only came to the Holy Land one time but it seems he was caught up in the foolishness of Zionism like a person who lives there.
-I just cannot rely on his words on the subject.
+Zionism is idol worship, and all Jews in Israel are entrapped by Zionism.
+R. Joseph Soloveitchik only came to the Holy Land one time but it seems he was entrapped like a person who lives there.
+I just cannot rely on his words on the subject despite my adoration of the man.

 He also said, even more incredibly that the "sandy" hills of Eretz Yisroel are worth sacrificing our youth for.
 (See Chumash, parshas Vayigash and R' David's Chumash book).
 This is an alarming statement.
 We only go to war with on the command of Hashem using prophets and the urim v'tumim.
 We don't sacrifice lives at the behest of atheistic leaders.